weronikazak/ML-Projects/README.md

 ## MAMMO PROJECT
 Mammography project.
 Detecting breast cancer with Neural Networks.

-## MOBILEDEV
-Development and deployment of mobile applications coded in Python.

 ## NOTES
 Notes to prepare for ML or AI interview (Andrew Ng).